Skip to main content

 Liberal Arts in Prison Program

 In keeping with Grinnell’s mission and core values, the Liberal Arts in Prison Program enrolls incarcerated students in a demanding, rich college program that offers up to sixty credits from Grinnell College.
 Through this work, we foster reciprocal learning that enriches lives both inside and outside the fences and affirms the power of liberal arts education to support human flourishing.
 The prison program is at Newton Correctional Facility (a medium-security men’s prison) and the Iowa Correctional Institute for Women in Mitchellville (the only women’s prison in Iowa).
-Join former incarcerated students, program director Emily Guenther ’07 and faculty members Dustin Dixon and Clara Montague for a panel discussion about the program's impact.
+Join former incarcerated students, program director Emily Guenther ’07 and faculty members for a panel discussion about the program's impact.

 Lectures